When the Glenmoriston Town House, in Inverness, Scotland, gave Andrea McEwen the keys to the wrong hotel room, her first thought wasn’t a full refund.

 If you ask me, she didn’t get her $95 worth of card.

 So what’s next?
-Should I pursue Chase to the ends of the earth for a partial refund?
+Should my advocacy team and I pursue Chase to the ends of the earth for a partial refund?
 Or should I tell McEwen hers is a lost cause and that she needs to find a new credit card?